 The Soil Association wants to ensure the highest possible standards of animal welfare, environmental and wildlife protection, so they have their own higher – or stricter – standards in key areas compared to EU organic regulation.

-For a food product to be labelled as organic, every organisation working up and down its supply chain – from farmers, to packers, to food processors, and organic retailers – have to meet organic standards and prove it to an organic certification body.
+For a food product to be labelled as organic, every organization working up and down its supply chain – from farmers, to packers, to food processors, and organic retailers – have to meet organic standards and prove it to an organic certification body.
 The wealth of rigorous standards employed by the Soil Association are all designed to ensure that organic food is food you can trust.

 The chocolate industry is valued at approximately $100 billion worldwide.
 But, the cocoa farmers who grow the essential ingredient that makes chocolate chocolate typically only earn about $1 per day.